yanfenglee/orb_slam2_ceres/README.md

+# use ceres for optimizing
+This fork only changed for mono mode, should run without loop, yet the loop-closing not tested now

 # ORB-SLAM2 - For Mac
 This fork has been modified to be compatible on Mac systems.
 With required packages installed via Brew, this works out of the box for me.